aparis69/Segment-Tracing/README.md

 [Click here for more information about the project](https://aparis69.github.io/public_html/projects/galin2020_Segment.html).

 ### Important notes
 * This code is **not** the one which produced the scenes seen in the paper.
-Everything has been *recoded* on my side to make sure it is free to use.
-The original code from the paper is dependent on internal libraries of my team.
-Hence, the results as well as the timings may differ from the ones in the paper.
+Hence, results as well as timings may differ from the ones in the paper.
 * This is **research** code provided without any warranty.
 However, if you have any problem you can still send me an email or create an issue.

 ### Testing
 There is no dependency.
-Running the program will output 3 .obj files which can then be visualized in another application (Blender, MeshLab).
+Running the program will render two ppm file (render + cost) for the Segment tracing algorithm.
 Tests have been made on:
 * Visual Studio 2019: double click on the solution in ./VS2019/ and Ctrl + F5 to run
+* Ubuntu 16.04 (SOON)

-Results are also available in the Renders/ folder of the repository.
+Results for comparing with other algorithms are also available in the Renders/ folder of the repository.
+You can also modify one line in the main.cpp file to test other methods, namely Sphere tracing and Enhanced sphere tracing.

 ### Citation
 You can use this code in any way you want, however please credit the original article: